bytesapart/hungergames/README.md

 heavily occupied territory, and "Normal" is slower, and refreshes the page after each check <br>
 Dose: The dose number.
 Has to be either 1 or 2.
 Defaults to 1. <br>
+Device: You mobile device, whether it is "iOS" or "Android".
+Any other value will lead to an error <br>

 Another way to automate without the automated logging-in and out is: https://chrome.google.com/webstore/detail/cowin-bot/ipdhilmkmmbfeilncgchfdabkpnhbeog